Object/Work Type

 Descriptive Note Text

 The Pavilion of Siam digressed completely from the general neo-baroque architecture of the Exposition.
 The architectural project for the Pavilion of Siam was completed in Bangkok, Thailand, in the offices of the Public Works Department by architects Annibale Rigotti and Mario Tamagno.
-The Pavilion was inspired by the architecture of local churches (Watt) with large, polychrome roofs, in the so-called "binocular style," and with a golden dome (phrachady).
+The Pavilion was inspired by the architecture of local temples (Wat) with large, polychrome roofs and a golden dome.

 Code in the 1911 Map